Hiberno-English: Overview of pronunciation and phonology

-The following charts list the vowels typical of each Irish English dialect as well as the several distinctive consonants of Irish English.
-Phonological characteristics of overall Irish English are given as well as categorisations into five major divisions of Hiberno-English: Ulster; West & South-West Ireland; local Dublin; new Dublin; and supraregional (southern) Ireland.
-Features of mainstream non-local Dublin English fall on a range between "local Dublin" and "new Dublin".
+The following charts list the vowels typical of each Irish English dialect as well as the several distinctive consonants of Irish English, according to the linguist Raymond Hickey.
+Phonological characteristics of overall Irish English are given as well as categorisations into five major divisions of Hiberno-English: Ulster; West and South-West Ireland; local Dublin; advanced Dublin; and supraregional (southern) Ireland.
+Features of mainstream non-local Dublin English fall on a range between what Hickey calls "local Dublin" and "advanced Dublin".

 Monophthongs

 The following monophthongs are defining characteristics of Irish English: